rbenzazon/svelte-gl/readme.md

 To give credit where credit is due, most of the 3d science is plundered from three.js, but everything must be optimized and rewritten to fit the constraints (no OOP, no over bundling, no over abstraction)

 Existing features :
--PointLight
+- PointLight
--Cube
+- Cube
--PolyHedron Sphere
+- PolyHedron Sphere

 List of planned features :
--PBR material
+- PBR material
--DirectionalLight
+- DirectionalLight
--multiple lights
+- multiple lights
--multiple objects (partially done)
+- multiple objects (partially done)